joeylee08/phasefiveproject/README.md

 8. Once an item has been picked up, please delete your original listing.
 9. You can modify your user information or delete your account under the Account page.

+## Notes on Environment Variables

+1. The Maps API key has not been uploaded to the GitHub repo.
+2. The Flask SECRET_KEY has not been uploaded to the GitHub repo.

 ## Credits

 Code written, tested, and submitted by Joseph L.